Maurice Lucas: ABA

-In 1973, the Carolina Cougars of the American Basketball Association (ABA) obtained that league's rights to Lucas in the first round of the ABA draft.
-In 1974, Lucas was also selected by the Chicago Bulls of the National Basketball Association (NBA) with the 14th pick of the NBA draft.
+In 1973, the Carolina Cougars of the American Basketball Association (ABA) obtained the rights to Lucas in the first round of the ABA draft.
+In 1974, Lucas was also selected by the Chicago Bulls of the National Basketball Association (NBA) with the 14th overall pick of the NBA draft.
 Lucas chose the ABA over the NBA, joining the Spirits of St. Louis team, which had since supplanted the Carolina Cougars in the ABA.

 Lucas started his career off the bench but soon developed into a tough power forward.
 This became apparent early in his rookie season when during a game trading elbows with Artis Gilmore (who outsized him at 7'2 and 240 pounds), the two got into a skirmish where Gilmore wanted to punch Lucas.
 He missed and Lucas, who had backed up into the corner of the court, planted his feet and punched Gilmore right on the jaw that saw him go down.

-During his first season, Lucas averaged 13.2 points per game, and 10 rebounds per game, and he was chosen for the 1974–75 ABA All-Rookie second team.
+During his first season, Lucas averaged 13.2 points per game, and 10 rebounds per game, and was chosen for the 1974–75 ABA All-Rookie second team.
 In the 1975 ABA Playoffs, Lucas averaged 16.3 points, 14.7 rebounds, and 5 assists per game, as the Spirits advanced past the New York Nets in the first round with a 4–1 series victory before losing to the eventual champion Kentucky Colonels in the Eastern Division Finals.

 On December 17, 1975, part way through his second season with the Spirits, Lucas was traded to the Kentucky Colonels in exchange for Caldwell Jones.
-Lucas was an ABA All-Star for the 1975–76 season, and he averaged 17.0 points and 11.3 rebounds per game.
-Lucas remained with the Colonels through that team's loss in the semifinals of the 1976 ABA Playoffs to the Denver Nuggets and through the ABA–NBA merger in 1976.
+Lucas was an ABA All-Star for the 1975–76 season, and averaged 17.0 points and 11.3 rebounds per game.
+Lucas remained with the Colonels through their loss in the semifinals of the 1976 ABA Playoffs to the Denver Nuggets and through the ABA–NBA merger in 1976.